Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Offerpad’s buy-sell landing page provides separate options to buy or bundle.
 By bundling their services and coordinating your close dates, you can potentially save thousands of dollars and avoid paying double mortgages.

-Opendoor recently scaled back many of their in-house home loan services and appear to be using partner lenders to help their clients find the best mortgage solutions.
+Opendoor scaled back many of its in-house home loan services and appears to be using partner lenders to help its clients find the best mortgage solutions.

-If you’re a home seller also looking to buy, we invite you to look into HomeLight’s innovative Buy Before You Sell program.
+If you’re a home seller also looking to buy a new home and sell your current one, look into HomeLight’s innovative Buy Before You Sell program.
 This modern real estate solution lets you move into your new home now — and sell your current home with peace of mind.

 Buy-sell apps